top of page

 If corruption was eliminated there would likely still be criminals and crime, but at least the criminals wouldn’t be people in charge of cities and countries.
 They would be the good old scumbags of society - thieves, murderers and drug dealers - I can live with these guys, they’re alright by me.
 As long as they don’t steal my stuff and/or murder me.
 But as you can see from the above macro and micro level impact, there is a whole lot going on.

 Corrupt behaviour can generally be seen as a divergence from an accepted norm in an institution or position where there is a correct or right way of doing things.
 What it really is, is a betrayal of trust, the prioritisation of the few over the many and the hyper-normalisation of injustice.
-It's a right f****er isn't it!?
 Of course it is, but it's another thing - it's the WTITW, oh and also it's preventable.

 Popping the last balloon at the party!

 Think about what you might consider the worst things in the world, do you think I covered most of them?
 Oh my apologies, I forgot to mention pineapple on pizza!
-I love a Hawaiian by the way - the most corrupt pizza in the world.
+I jest, I love a Hawaiian - the most corrupt pizza in the world.

-All the above mentioned wrongs or wrongdoing are certainly possible without corruption being present, of course, but in my humble opinion I would say that all are enabled by corruption and are unlikely to occur without some kind of corruption being present.
+All the above mentioned wrongs or wrongdoing (in the chart) are certainly possible without corruption being present.
+However, in my humble opinion I would say that all are enabled, exacerbated and/or entrenched by corruption and are unlikely to occur without some kind of abuse of power being present.
 I would say that wouldn't I?
 But it's true that these terrible possibilities skip merrily hand-in-hand with corruption on the road to oblivion.

 So, in conclusion I still think corruption is the worst thing in the world, with dogs on the beach and reality TV close behind.
-I will endeavour to elaborate on these ideas (not the dogs...), I feel like there's a grand unifying theory of corruption brewing here.
-I would be happy to get there, but for now I will just try to help beat the sh*t out of corruption and eventually kill it - metaphorical violence is the answer...for now.
+I feel like there's a grand unifying theory of corruption brewing here - I just have to reconcile quantum corruption with panexcidium and...
+I wish I had the cerebral fortitude.
+I'd be happy to get there, but for now I will just try to verbally beat the sh*t out of corruption and eventually kill it 'til it dies - metaphorical violence is the answer...for now.

 Alvin.